Future-forward healthcare data platform considerations

 Before you decide on a platform, you need to ensure that your team is ready to adjust its workflows.
 This means establishing operational best practices before committing to building or buying a solution.
 To start, your analyst teams should be prepared to adapt to the following challenges:

-• New SQL (structured query language) variants to ensure your teams are ready for any linguistic shifts.
+- New SQL (structured query language) variants to ensure your teams are ready for any linguistic shifts.
 This involves understanding the syntax, function, and capabilities to the new variant.
 Training programs, workshops, and online resources can all be applied to make sure your team is all on the same page before transitioning.

-• Content migration demands that require analysts to transfer existing data onto a new one while maintaining data integrity.
+- Content migration demands that require analysts to transfer existing data onto a new one while maintaining data integrity.
 Train your team to perform data validation checks to ensure data is not compromised.
 Then, experiment using retrieval queries, reports, and dashboards.

-• New analytics tools which include new user interfaces and advanced features.
+- New analytics tools which include new user interfaces and advanced features.
 Encourage analysts to play around with web-based environments and collaborate with other stakeholders to test the usability, efficiency, and effectiveness of the new tools to usher in positive outcomes.

 As healthcare organizations begin their implementation journey, they should take note of which workflows best meet their clinical and operational goals.
 Then, they’ll need to update their internal documentation and guidelines to reflect these best practices.

-How Arcadia’s healthcare data model can help
+Solution: Arcadia’s healthcare data model

 Even the most sophisticated healthcare organizations can experience tangled data which can spread analysts thin and slow progress.
 Arcadia’s data model, Foundry, takes these transition pain points into account.